microsoft/vscode-iot-workbench/README.md

 To simplify the cross compiling toolchain, Azure IoT Device SDK and dependencies setup and configuration, Device Workbench put all these components in the container.
 All cross-compiling works happen in it.
 Here is the quick start of using it to develop and compile a simple device app written in C and running on Raspberry Pi to send telemetry data to Azure IoT Hub.

-1. Create a embedded Linux
+#### Create new project

-   - Click `F1` to open the command palette, then type and select **Azure IoT Device Workbench: Create Project...**.
+1. Within VS Code, press `F1` to open the command palette, then type and select **Azure IoT Device Workbench: Create Project...**.

-   - Select the working folder (only the first time) and type in the name of the project.
+2. Select the working folder (only for the first time) and enter the name of your project.

-   - There are 2 platforms showed up: **Arduino** and **Embedded Linux**, please select **Embedded Linux**.
+3. Select **Embedded Linux** from device platform list.

-   - Select the dev container according to your target device, e.g. choose **32-bit Armv7 Cortex-A** if you're using a Raspberry Pi 3 Model B+ running Raspbian.
+4. Select the dev container based on your target device, e.g. choose **32-bit Armv7 Cortex-A** if you're using a Raspberry Pi 3 Model B+ running Raspbian.

-   - It may take around 1min for preparing the dev container for the ew project, depends on your network speed.
-Can click the *detail* link in the notification UI for more details:
+5. For the first time, it takes around 1 to 3 mintues depending on your Internet speed to download and prepare the dev container.
+You can click the **details** link on the notification for the progress:

      ![Prepare Dev Container](./docs/images/prepare-dev-container.png)

-   - Once the Dev Container is ready Visual Studio Code UI will open the new project with the sample code `iothub_sample.c` under the `src` subfolder.
+6. Once the dev container is ready, VS Code will open a new window with project files the sample code.

-2. Compile the code
+#### Compile the code

+1. The `iothub_sample.c` under the `src` subfolder is the source file contains the logic.
+You can modify or add your own code in it.

-   Modify the code and add your functions, select **Azure IoT Device Workbench: Compile Device Code** from the command palette.
-It starts compile, the cross-compiling is happened in the Dev Container and pops up a notification once it's done.
+2. To compile the code, press `F1`, type and select **Azure IoT Device Workbench: Compile Device Code** from the command palette.

+3. The cross-compiling of the code happens in the dev container.
+Once its done, it pops up the notification.

-3. Upload to target device
+#### Upload to target device

-   Before upload the executable binary file to the target device, please make sure:
+1. Before upload the executable binary file to the target device, please make sure:

-   -  The running OS on  the device is correct (e.g. Raspbian is 32-bit whatever the Raspberry Pi is 32-bit or 64-bit).
+   - The running OS on the device is correct (e.g. Raspbian running on Raspberry Pi 3B+).
    - The SSH is enabled on the device.
+Follw this [instructions](https://itsfoss.com/ssh-into-raspberry/) to do so.
-   - Your dev machine can access the target device via SSH.
+   - Get the IP address of the device so that you can deploy the compiled binary to the device via SSH.

-   Then execute the  **Azure IoT Device Workbench: Upload Device Code** from the command palette, here are 2 options:
+2. In VS Code, press `F1`, type and select **Azure IoT Device Workbench: Upload Device Code** from the command palette, then select **Manual setup** and enter IP address, port, user name and password to deploy the compiled binary via SSH to Raspberry Pi.

    ![Prepare Dev Container](./docs/images/upload-options.png)

-   - **Auto discover** leverage the mDNS protocol to find out devices which the SSH port is opened within small networks.

-   - If **Auto discover** can't find your target device, you can manually input the IP address to connect the target device for uploading.

-   Select the right device and then input the port for SSH which the default setting is '22', then input the right user name and password for SSH login.
-Last step is the target folder on the  device for uploading.

-4. Run
+### Verify the result

+1. To start running the deployed binary, SSH into your Raspberry Pi device.
+You can follow this [instruction](https://itsfoss.com/ssh-into-raspberry/) to do so.

 ### Arduino